 It looks so simple

-The interesting aspect of this process?
+The interesting aspect of value engineering?
 How simple the result looks.
 In a well-designed product, everything comes together.
 A French press is not difficult to operate.
 There are no excess parts.
-It's simple, reliable and robust.
+It’s simple, reliable and robust.

 A few years back, Verhaert Masters in Innovation developed a product for the French energy producer Engie.
 Consumers often lack the necessary insight in their own consumption pattern to efficiently decrease their energy consumption.
 To help the user, Engie asked Verhaert to develop a solution for monitoring the electrical consumption meter.
 Apart from the usual cost requirement, this task was complicated by a number of legal barriers.
 It was prohibited to alter anything to the existing meters.
 The additional device had to be installed on the outside of the casing.
 The device had to be installed by a technician working under time pressure.
 The device couldn’t block the periodical visual inspection by the client or billing inspector.
 These requirements meant that both the detection method and the attachment method of the device.